sayanarijit/sayanarijit.github.io/src/site/notes/fastbook.md

 - MNIST is a popular dataset containing images of handwritten digits.
 - We generally use the Image library from PIL to work on images, it's supported directly by Jupyter Notebook.
-- numpy "array" and pytorch "tensor" are mathematical data structures that can store values of any dimension (digit, array of digits, array of array of digits...).
+- numpy "array" and pytorch "tensor" are mathematical data structures (matrix) that can store values of any dimension.
+  - Single digit i.e. scalar i.e. rank 0
+  - Array of digits i.e. vector i.e. rank 1
+  - Array of array of digits i.e. matrix i.e. rank 2
+  - Multi rank matrix and matrices
 - They are almost similar, but tensor restricts its elements to be of the same type and shape, which lets it utilize the GPU and provide some other conveniences required for deep learning.
 - Images can be stored in a tensor by dividing each pixel by 255.
 - Image stored in a tensor can be shown in Jupyter notebook using the `show_image()` function.